 Add a working title to the manuscript from the start but make sure it is preceded by ´Working title:´ so you do not forget to rewrite it at the end.

 Save every version of the manuscript; you may need to go back to an earlier version to retrieve text you threw out, or to check comments in the margins.
+Some people keep a separate file of paragraphs that were deleted entirely to make it easy to find them back.

 While writing, automatically add the References using a reference management program, this prevents you from wasting time in the end because you do not remember where you read certain information and need to reread many articles to find it.